Chapter 1:

 We’re now successfully querying our external database using SQL from Python.

 Great!
-We’ve got everything in place to build our app: we’ve got an external database and we’ve written a Python script to connect to it.
+We’ve got everything in place to build our app: we’ve got an external database and we’re querying it from within our Anvil app.

-In the next chapter, we’ll connect Anvil to our script and display the database contents in a simple table.
+In the next chapter, we’ll display the database contents in a simple table.

 Chapter complete